gopeeey/bufferbus/README.md

 console.log(fileUrl);
 ```

-The data to be uploaded can either be a buffer, or a readable stream (to support infinitely large uploads) as seen in the example above.
+The data to be uploaded can either be a buffer, or a readable stream (to support super large uploads without affecting memory) as seen in the example above.

 The upload function returns a url that can be used to access the uploaded file (this may be null if explicitly specified that the file should not be public).